RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 * Memory
 * Cores

-`installimage` tool is used to install CentOS and this tool takes instructions from txt file.
+`installimage` tool is used to install CentOS.
+It takes instructions from a text file.

-Create new config.txt file
+Create new `config.txt` file
 ```
 vi config.txt
 ```